 - While younger Britons are slightly more concerned (23% for 18-24 year olds) the highest level of concern falls among older age groups – 27% of 45-54 year olds.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 1,006 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 1,006 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.